bayodelaoye/ravenhood/app/README_ROUTES.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Watchlist couldn't be found"
     }
     ```

-### Create a Review for a Spot based on the Spot's id
+### Create a watchlist for current user

-Create and return a new review for a spot specified by id.
+Create and return a new watchlist for a user specified by id.

 * Require Authentication: true
 * Request
   * Method: POST
-  * URL: /api/spots/:spotId/reviews
+  * URL: /api/users/:userId/watchlists
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "review": "This was an awesome spot!",
+      "watchlist": "This was an awesome spot!",
       "stars": 5,
     }
     ```